algorandfoundation/docs/docs/get-started/algokit.md

             ```
         - Restart the terminal to ensure pipx is available on the path
         - Install AlgoKit via pipx: `pipx install algokit`
+        - If you used AlgoKit before, update it with pipx: `pipx upgrade algokit`
         - Restart the terminal to ensure AlgoKit is available on the path

     <iframe width="100%" style="aspect-ratio:16/9" src="https://www.youtube-nocookie.com/embed/22RvINnZsRo" title="Installing AlgoKit on Windows" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>